skorm11x/sdrcap/README.md

 A software defined radio recording library in python.

 Organized as a Python Pip Poetry project.
-Currently only limited support for RTL-SDR with others to be added.
+Currently only limited support for RTL-SDR via pyrtlsdr package with others to be added.

 ## Setup

 ### Installing

-Obtain pyproject.toml & poetry.lock
+1. Obtain pyproject.toml & poetry.lock
-in root of project run
+2. in root of project, run
 ```
 poetry install
 ```
 Both toml and lock files are currently version controlled
-TODO: understand best strategies for application developers having their own lock files and just providing a toml.

 ### Running